corfoto4/voicechat-broadcast-fabric/README.md

 - Have a Fabric server running [Simple Voice Chat](https://modrinth.com/plugin/simple-voice-chat).
 - Create and join a group called `broadcast` (Case Insensitive).
 - Talk in the group.
-- Your voice chould be broadcasted to everyone on the server using the voice chat mod.
+- Your voice will be broadcasted to everyone on the server using the voice chat mod.

 ## Capabilities